IFR Accounting Frequently Asked Questions

 - Obtain approval from your Dean or Chairperson

-- Contact Accounting (Kathie Diehl) to work with the account director to determine the user fee.
+- Determine the user fee by working with your Dean's office and/or VP office.
 This will be achieved by determining the projected annual expenses and the annual unit of service (i.e. annual hours, annual analyses).
 This information will be input on the rate schedule (see attached) to determine the rate.
+Download the Service Center Guidelines

-- Accounting will submit to the University Controller for final approval.
+- Accounting will submit the rate schedule to the University Controller for final approval.

 - While awaiting the University Controller's approval, Accounting will submit the request to the SUNY System Administration to create the account.